crazefan/ga-jsontotable/README.md

 Test project for GraphAware.

-Build with React and Material-UI.
+Built with React and Material-UI.

+Project is deployed on Netlify, [click here.](https://ga-jsontotable.netlify.app/)

 To install dependencies run